Important information when packaging your hard disk drive.

 All media should be packed in an anti-static bubble wrap or foam.
 If you have more than one hard disk, they should be individually wrapped.

 The wrapped media should then be placed in a box surrounded by foam, bubble wrap or packing material from the original manufacturer.
 To protect the drive from shock, cushioning material should be used on all sides of the box ensuring the drive does not move when the box is suddenly jarred.
+Please ensure that a minimum of 4cm of packing material surrounds each side of the disk.
 Secure the drive snugly with the same amount of cushioning on all sides to provide ample protection for the media.

 Do not use a ‘jiffy’ bag